 20-24 September 2011

-At the end of the day, we had the option of getting in a cage and watching the tigers play.
-I didn’t take up this offer, which turned out to be a good thing as it overran and one of our group got left behind!
+There were animals other than tigers at the Tiger Temple, including bears, cows and water buffalo.
+At one point, a buffalo started running across the ground towards a crowd of people, of which I was one – we all dodged out of its way.
+As we’d arrived close to the end of the day, we had the option of getting in a cage and watching the tigers play.
+I didn’t take up this offer and this turned out to be a good thing as it overran and one of our group got left behind as our guide refused to wait.
+I really hope he was able to catch a ride with one of the other buses.

-All too soon, I was left with one day left in the city before it was time to fly to England and head back to university.
-In the morning, I decided to get an infamous Thai massage.
-I’d never had a massage before of any kind and I thought this would be jumping in at the deep end.
-I’d heard they could be painful but, y’know, when in Thailand.
-I wouldn’t say mine was relaxing but it actually wasn’t too bad.
-I then met up with some people from my tour group who had also stayed in Bangkok for a little while.
-We spent yet more time shopping on Khao San Road, drinking Chang and feasting on the pancake stands.
+Later, I met up with some people from my tour group who had also stayed in Bangkok for a little while.
+We spent yet more time shopping on Khao San Road, drinking Chang beer and feasting on the pancake stands.
 They also wanted Thai massages themselves, so I joined them for my second of the day.
 This was one was tougher but, strangely, actually more relaxing and I left feeling like all my muscles had been worked out.
 It was the perfect way to spend my last day in Asia.